laurelkeys/gsoc-2020/gsoc-final-report.md

 Therefore, by running the effects on the GPU we can get huge speed boosts, which would enable them to be previewed in real-time on [interactive rendering](https://vimeo.com/127622613).
 The simplest way to do this would be to convert the effects to GLSL code – what should be really straight-forward, given the logical division made to run them in parallel – another thing that might be worth looking into is [Halide](https://halide-lang.org/), a DSL in C++ for high-performance image processing.

 ### 2. Extended tone mapping
+Tone mapping is an often requested effect – since physically-based renderings work in High Dynamic Range ([HDR](https://en.wikipedia.org/wiki/High-dynamic-range_imaging)), but most monitors can only display RGB values on the [0, 255] range, so we need to map the HDR color values into this Low Dynamic Range (LDR).

-Tone mapping is an often requested effect.
-These are possibilities of making it even more useful, decreasing the need for third-party DCC tools:
+These are possibilities of making it even more useful inside appleseed.studio, decreasing the need for third-party DCC tools:
 * Add tone curves for real cameras, as well as user-defined "looks", with [LUT](https://www.studiobinder.com/blog/what-is-lut/)s
 * Include a plotting widget in appleseed.studio's `Attribute Editor` for visualizing the tone mapping operator curve, and previewing changes to it
 * Let the user choose between tone mapping: